espressif/esp-idf/docs/en/api-guides/lwip.rst

 Limitations
 ^^^^^^^^^^^

-- Calling ``send()`` or ``sendto()`` repeatedly on a UDP socket may eventually fail with ``errno`` equal to ``ENOMEM``.
+Calling ``send()`` or ``sendto()`` repeatedly on a UDP socket may eventually fail with ``errno`` equal to ``ENOMEM``.
 This is a limitation of buffer sizes in the lower layer network interface drivers.
 If all driver transmit buffers are full then UDP transmission will fail.
 Applications sending a high volume of UDP datagrams who don't wish for any to be dropped by the sender should check for this error code and re-send the datagram after a short delay.

-.. only::esp32
+.. only:: esp32

     Increasing the number of TX buffers in the :ref:`Wi-Fi <CONFIG_ESP32_WIFI_TX_BUFFER>` or :ref:`Ethernet <CONFIG_ETH_DMA_TX_BUFFER_NUM>` project configuration (as applicable) may also help.

-.. only::esp32s2
+.. only:: not esp32

     Increasing the number of TX buffers in the :ref:`Wi-Fi <CONFIG_ESP32_WIFI_TX_BUFFER>` project configuration may also help.